What is a Decision or Pugh Matrix?

 - 1, 4, 9 (1 = low, 4 = moderate, 9 = high)

-Make sure that your rating scales are consistent.
-Word your criteria and set the scales so that the high end of the scale (5 or 3) is always the rating that would tend to make you select that option: most impact on customers, greatest importance, least difficulty, greatest likelihood of success.
+It is important that your rating scales are consistent.
+Word your criteria and set the scales so that the high end of the scale (5 or 3) is always the rating that would tend to make you select that option: greatest impact on customers, greatest importance, least difficulty, greatest likelihood of success.

 Method 2: For each criterion, rank-order all options according to how well each meets the criterion.
 Number them with 1 being the option that is least desirable according to that criterion.